Skip to content

 1. Acoustic Sum Rules

 Below are Acoustic Sum Rules (ASR) obeyed by the force constant matrix.
+These rules are derived from the invariance of the total energy under global translations and rotations.

 Translation Invariance: